MA in African American Studies

 Candidates for the MA in African American Studies must complete eight courses (32 credits).
 The course requirements are as follows:

-- CAS AA 580: History of Racial Thought or GRS AA 808 Seminar: Ethnic, Race, and Minority Relations
+- CAS AA 580 History of Racial Thought or GRS AA 808 Seminar: Ethnic, Race, and Minority Relations

 - Five additional courses at the 500 level or above in African American Studies

 All students pursuing an MA degree in African American Studies are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
 Language proficiency can be demonstrated either through a language examination, successful completion of a noncredit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.